← Back to Articles

 When real expenses is the right choice

-The effective rate under real expenses (roughly 33–37% at typical freelance incomes) is significantly higher than recognized expenses (13–14%) or fixed payment (12%).
-For most Czech freelancers with low actual business costs, it is the worst of the four options.
+The effective rate under real expenses (roughly 33–43%) is significantly higher than recognized expenses or fixed payment at their typical qualifying incomes.
+For most Czech freelancers with low actual business costs, real expenses are therefore unattractive.

 It becomes competitive — or even optimal — only when your real business expenses are genuinely large.
 The break-even point against the 60% recognized rate is approximately when your expenses exceed 60% of your gross income (the same amount the recognized rate would give you).
 At 1,000,000 CZK income, that means spending at least 600,000 CZK on real, documented business costs.
 Most software consultants and IT freelancers are nowhere near that.